Portland's Odd Couple Knows Exactly What It Wants

 In 2014, the Bulls drafted Nurkic with the 16th overall pick and then dealt him to Denver.
 Nurkic had questions about Denver's intentions.
 The Nuggets already had a crowded frontcourt.
 Midway through his first season, though, the club traded away centers JaVale McGee and Timofey Mozgov, moves that opened playing time for Nurkic.
 "I was confident before and I know I can play, but the more important thing was like, Can they see that?"
 Nurkic says.

 Things changed quickly in that first offseason.
 A torn patellar tendon required surgery in May 2015.
-Mike Malone replaced Brian Shaw as the team's coach and Nikola Jokic arrived that June.
+Mike Malone replaced Brian Shaw as the team's coach, and Nikola Jokic arrived that June.

 Malone tried playing both at the same time to ill-fitting results in today's smaller NBA.
 "They basically cannibalized one another," Portland general manager Neil Olshey says.
 Nurkic requested a trade in April 2016, only to relent and return for another season.
 The combination still clashed, so Malone brought Nurkic off the bench, a situation he found to be untenable.
-He started being held out of games altogether, openly sulking and again asked to be traded.
+He started being held out of games altogether, openly sulking, and again asked to be traded.
 He had lost trust in the franchise.

 "It's tough to understand what the organization is trying to do with you and how much you're important for the future," Nurkic says.
 "We just want to hoop, man.
 Pretty much you want to hoop every night, but in the end, you didn't have that much patience.
 You just want things to happen overnight."